-The provision for income taxes for the quarter and nine-month period ended April 30, 2004 has been computed based on management's estimate of the tax rate for 2004 of 35.9%.
-The increase in management's estimate of the tax rate for 2004 is based upon the expiration of certain federal tax credit legislation on January 1, 2004.
+The provision for income taxes for the six-month period ended January 30, 2004 has been computed based on management's estimate of the tax rate for 2004 of 35.9%.
+This estimate is higher than management's previous estimate, resulting in a 36.1% rate for the second quarter of 2004.
+The increase in management's estimate of the tax rate for 2004 is based upon the expiration of certain tax credits on January 1, 2004.
 The variation between the statutory tax rate and the effective tax rate is due primarily to state income taxes offset partially by employer tax credits for FICA taxes paid on employee tip income.
-The Company's effective tax rate for the quarter and nine-month period ended May 2, 2003 and for 2003 was 35.5%.
+The Company's effective tax rate for the quarter and $\,$ six-month $\,$ period ended January 31, 2003 and for 2003 was 35.5%.